LuisAlfaro96/Cyberse_automation_assigment/README.md

 ```bash
 docker container run --env SENDER_EMAIL=your@email.com --env RECEIVER_EMAIL=your@email.com  --env SENDER_PASSWORD=yourpassoword project:latest
 ```
-if your email account has MF2 activated could be better to disable it just for the matter of testing.
+if your email account has MFA activated could be better to disable it just for the matter of testing.

 # returns 'words'
 foobar.pluralize('word')